ebidtech/redis-prototype/README.md

 level key named `id`.
 As this processing is done on Redis' side, the options here are quite limited.
 You can, however, represent the message data as you please, including compressed/encrypted/encoded.

-The second limitation is related to queue sharding.
+The final limitation is related to queue sharding.
 In sharded environments, you must always ensure a consistent key distribution in order for this to work.
 Supposed for example a round robin sharded system, where each queue is sharded in multiple Redis nodes.
 In order to acknowledge a message you must ensure that the acknowledgement request is always sent to the same node where the message was originally consumed.
 If this is not enforced you